d3h1/Image-REC/Frontend/README.md

 ### `npm run start:both`

-Runs the application and backend server using concurrent.\
+Runs the application and backend server using concurrent.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000] to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ## External Python Installs Needed